Janice G. Rennie (Board Chair)

 Robert G. Foster

-Mr. Foster has an extensive background as an executive in the utility sector and is the current Chair of the California Independent System Operator.
+Mr. Foster has an extensive background as an executive in the utility sector and is the former Chair of the California Independent System Operator.
 Prior to this and his entry into politics, he was President of Southern California Edison where he held key executive positions within the company and its parent, Edison International, over two decades.

 Mr. Foster played a lead role in developing energy policy for the State of California during the early part of his career.
 He held key leadership positions with the state's Energy Commission and the California State Senate Committee on Energy and Public Utilities.
 Mr. Foster is a graduate of San Jose State University with a B.A. in Public Administration.